 Report: Amazon grows lead as product search engine of choice

-94 percent of consumers said they plan to shop Amazon this holiday season.
+94 percent of consumer-survey respondents said they planned to shop on Amazon this holiday season.

 A consumer survey recently conducted on behalf of retail personalization platform BloomReach found that Amazon has increased its lead as the product search engine of choice for US consumers.
 Last year, 44 percent reported starting their search for products on Amazon; this year, it’s 55 percent.